sgpinkus/JsonSchema/CONFORMANCE.md

 # Overview
-There are two main places we deviate from the spec. `$ref` and `id`, and the meaning of `addtionalProperties` and `additionalItems`
+There are these main places we may deviate from the spec:

+  - `id` or `$id` keywords.
+  - The precise meaning of `additionalProperties` and `additionalItems`.
+  - Some `format` formatters.

+## `$id` not `id`
+`id` is not a keyword (as in v4). `$id` is (as in (v6+).
+However, we don't implement relative URI rebasing as it's confusing and *never* actually used in the wild.
+See next section.

-## The `id` Keyword Does Not Establish a Base URI
+## The `$id` or  Keyword Does Not Establish a Base URI
 JSON Schema defines a way to [establish a base URI](http://json-schema.org/latest/json-schema-core.html#anchor27), for resolution of relative URIs in a `$ref` object (JSON Schema calls this "defining a new resolution scope").
-Specifically, JSON Schema says the `id` field is used to establish the base URI of all descendent objects for which the given id is the closest ancestor id.
+Specifically, JSON Schema says the `$id` field is used to establish the base URI of all descendant objects for which the given id is the closest ancestor id.

 However, the spec is ambiguous and attempting to follow it or something like leads to issues, well covered in [this proposed amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that).
-In summary:

-  * `id` at the root level if present shall establish a base URI for the document.
-It SHOULD be a valid URI.
-  * Non root `id` fields shall *not* establish a new Base URI.
-The base URI concept is *deprecated*.
-  * Non root `id` fields establish targets for linking to via $refs (similar to `id` in XSD, except they can occur at any level).
-This is what the v4 spec means by "inline dereferencing mode" - as far as we can tell.
-  * Non root `id` fields must be unique and must not start with "/".
+In summary, this implementation use [JsonDoc](https://github.com/sgpinkus/JsonDoc) which use json references v0.4.0.

-Example of inline dereferencing with `id`:
+Example of inline dereferencing with `$id`:

     {
       {
-        id: "#foo",
+        "$id": "#foo",
         ...
       }
       {
-        bah: { $ref: "#foo" }
+        "bah": { "$ref": "#foo" }
         ...
       }
     }

 The value of bah is replaced entirely by the object `id: "#foo"` is contained in.

-## Limitations to $ref
-The way $ref is intended in Json Schema is more or less like a UNIX symlink.
-However the spec does not address how to handle certain situations that can arise (like loops).
-In this implementation $refs are completely replaced by native PHP references.
-This is done in a preprocessing step by a submodule `JsonDocs`.
-The limitations to $refs are discussed in [JsonDocs/README.md](JsonDocs/README.md).
-Basically $refs to $refs (including but not limited to loops) are not allowed.

 ## addtionalItems, additionalProperties
 (Note we pass all the official tests on these properties, so need to reconfirm we are actually deviant).